-Resistance can arise from anywhere, resulting from almost any change within an organization, often coming from situations we might never have thought would raise objections from anyone.
-These recent years of turmoil in health care, with all of the fallout of "merger mania" and all of the cost-reducing and cost-saving pressures brought to bear on the country's health care delivery system, finds the health care worker-and the health care manager as well-working in an environment of intensifying change and an eroding sense of security.
+Resistance can occur anywhere, resulting from almost any change within an organization, often arising in situations that no one had thought would prompt any objections.
+Times of relative turmoil in health care, with all of the fallout of "merger mania" and all of the cost-reducing and cost-saving pressures brought to bear on the healthcare delivery system, finds the healthcare worker-and the healthcare manager as well-working in an environment of intensifying change and an eroding sense of security.